bi-labor/es-mssql/docs/GitHub-usage.md

 #### You got an email with "run failed" / the pull request contains "checks have failed"

 After each commit you push, a minimal set of tests are executed for verification.
-This email tells you that these checks have failed.You must fix these.
+This email tells you that these checks have failed.
+You must fix these.
 In the email you will find a link "View results".
 In the pull request, there is a "Details" link.
 You can check the logs of the execution here and look for red X-es marking the errors.

-#### You do not know that is the problem in your solution
+#### You do not know that is the problem in your solution / you do no not understand the error message received

-It is not our goal with the evaluation to explain the problems.
+It is not our goal with the evaluation to explain the problems exactly.
 It is part of your work to evaluate and test your own solution.

-#### You do no not understand the error message received

-The message is likely from the actual execution of your work and comes from the tools used.
+The error message can also come from the actual execution of your work and comes from the tools used.

-#### You forgot to branch / You cannot create the pull request

-If you failed to create the branch for the solution, or created it too late, you will have a hard time opening the pull request.
-A pull request requires a branch with changes.
-To overcome this, follow the steps below.

-1. Create the new branch.
-Switch to this branch.
-1. You need to make a change on this branch.
-Add a meaningless change somewhere, like a newline, or an empty new file.
-1. Commit this change and push this branch.
-1. Now you can open the pull request.
-When opening the pull request add a note explaining that you used this approach.

-It may be harder for the instructor to evaluate your submission due to not seeing the accumulated changes.
-This may be rewarded with minus points.

-#### You do not know whom to assign the pull request

-The laboratory instructor should have given you a GitHub name to assign to.
-If you do not know this, assign the pull request to `akosdudas`.
-In case this was not due to the error of the instructor, the extra work you have us do will be rewarded with minus points.

 #### You finished your work but got no evaluation / grade

 Did you: commit? push? open the pull request? assign it?

-## Things you MUST NOT do

-You may be familiar with git and pull requests and you may think of the following actions.
-We ask that you **DO NOT** do any of the followings as we consider them as cheating.

-- **DO NOT** force push
-- **DO NOT** edit the evaluation yaml files
-- **DO NOT** use more branches or merge branches, only have a master and a solution branch
-- **DO NOT** merge your pull request
-- **DO NOT** delete anything from the pull request comments